fastmcp-me/gis-mcp/docs/data-gathering/ecology.md

 ### Ecology Data (Currently GBIF via `pygbif`)

-Currentlu, the **Ecology Data** tool in GIS-MCP allows you to download species occurrence records and taxonomic information from the [Global Biodiversity Information Facility (GBIF)](https://www.gbif.org/).
+Currently, the **Ecology Data** tool in GIS-MCP allows you to download species occurrence records and taxonomic information from the [Global Biodiversity Information Facility (GBIF)](https://www.gbif.org/).

 ---